abbastarig92-debug/ai-blog-factory/site/src/content/blog/koala-writer-vs-jasper-ai-niche-sites.md

 *   **Boost Plan:** $99 per month for 250,000 words.
 *   **Growth Plan:** $179 per month for higher word volumes.

+Readers of this site can enter the code `AYOOJ2GK` at checkout to take 15% off any Koala plan, which makes testing the Professional tier cheaper than a single freelance article.

 Jasper uses seat-based plan pricing:

 *   **Entry Plans:** Starting around $49 per month for 1 user seat.